 I think so.
 But some say it’s expensive for a shore dive in a small area with reduced visibility.
 That’s true, but we found the experience to be different from any other dives we’ve done, and we appreciated the originality.

-Responsible Travel Tip: Like many native Australian animals, platypuses face conservation threats.
-Drought, clearing vegetations, polluted waterways, predators… They struggle in some places.
+Responsible Travel Tip: Like many native animals in Australia, platypuses face conservation threats.
+Drought, land clearing, polluted waterways, predators… They struggle in some places.
 But if you like spotting platypuses, you can help!
 Have you ever heard of citizen science?
 During your travels, you can help researchers by providing data.
 Check this out: platypusSPOT

 2. The platypus experience happens before the dive